Dr Yang HuLecturer in Sociology and Data Science

 Robust empirical research is not possible without rigorous and innovative research methodologies.
 Yang uses an eclectic range of both quantitative (e.g., survey design, statistical modelling, and data mining) and qualitative (e.g., ethnography, in-depth interview, and focus group) methods in his research.
 He is keen to combine the strengths of both quantitative and qualitative approaches in mixed methods research design.
 Yang co-led a British Academy funded project exploring the use of ‘big data analytics’ in understanding the internationalisation of higher education.
 He is also experienced in survey design, and is currently leading the development of the first nationally representative survey of parents in the UK family law system as part of the Nuffield-funded project on fathers in care proceedings.

+Yang Hu is a Lecturer in the Department of Sociology, Lancaster University.
+He also holds an early career fellowship at the Work Family Researchers Network, USA.
 Yang obtained his MPhil and Ph.D in Sociology as a Gates Scholar from the University of Cambridge, and his B.A. from Zhejiang University, China.
 He has previously taught and supervised students in social sciences at the University of Cambridge.
 He has also worked as an interpreter/translator for organisations such as the UNDP.
-He is author of the book Chinese-British Intermarriage—Disentangling Gender and Ethnicity, and the Chinese preface to Ian McEwan's novel Enduring Love.
-His research has appeared in Journal of Marriage and Family, Environment and Planning A, Journal of Sex Research, Demographic Research, Journal of Family Issues and so on.
+He is author of the book Chinese-British Intermarriage—Disentangling Gender and Ethnicity.
+His research has appeared in Journal of Marriage and Family, European Sociological Review, Environment and Planning A, Journal of Sex Research, Demographic Research, Journal of Family Issues and so on.
 His social commentaries have been published in major media outlets, such as the United Press, Time Magazine, Quartz, Xinhua News, 163.com, etc.

 PhD Supervision Interests